kamanashisroy/nginz/README.md

 NginZ is equiped to serve as communication applications.
 It has,

 - [Plugin](src/plugin.c) and dependency injection.
-- Parallel processing support based on [token-ring and pipeline pattern](src/parallel/pipeline.c).
+- Parallel processing support based on [line-topology, token-passing and pipeline pattern](src/parallel/pipeline.c).
+[This is elaborated in great details by the networking scenarios here.](src/parallel/README.md).
 - It has scalability features.
 The requests are load-balanced in the worker processes.
 - It has [memory profiler](src/net/chat/profiler.c).
 - It has [event-loop](src/event_loop.c) module to handle user data in [fibers](src/fiber.c).
 - It has [command shell](src/shake.c) to diagnose the server.
 - Writing new feature for chat server needs very less code(see the following ..).
 - It has an HTTP interface(It is useful for benchmarking).
+- It has [streamio](src/net/streamio.c) which supports io chaining.
+It is useful to implement proxy-pattern and chain-of-responsiblity pattern.
+The chat server is tunneled through http protocol using this feature.

 Dependency injection
 ====================